deepjs/deepjs/DOCS/stores/native-protocoles.md

 Stores are, basicaly, objects collections manager which provides standard HTTP/Restful API to do their jobs.

 Protocoles are just a way to indicate, in ressources references, how and from where retrieve related ressources.
-So protocoles are just sugar to tell which ressources provider to use to get specific ressource(s).
+So protocols are just sugar to tell which ressources provider to use to get specific ressource(s).

-Stores and [simples functions](./custom-protocoles.md) could be such providers.
+Stores and [simples functions](./custom-protocols.md) could be such providers.

-For a list of deepjs related stores and protocoles extension, see [modules](../modules.md)
+For a list of deepjs related stores and protocols extension, see [modules](../modules.md)

-## core protocoles
+## core protocols

 ### js::

-simple protocole that use requirejs (browser side) and nodejs require (of course server side) to load ASYNCHRONOUSLY javascript ressources (AMD module).
+simple protocol that use requirejs (browser side) and nodejs require (of course server side) to load ASYNCHRONOUSLY javascript ressources (AMD module).
 It use natively the requirejs/require cache system.

 ```javascript